dandaluga/baseball-database/README.md

 psql -d lahman -f ~/Development/baseball-database/lahman/2023/grant_privledges.ddl

--- Need to use a username that has the privs to run the load scripts psql -U dandaluga -d lahman -f ~/Development/baseball-database/lahman/2022/load_data_mac.sql psql -U dandaluga -d lahman -f ~/Development/baseball-database/lahman/2023/load_data_mac.sql
+-- Need to use a username that has the privs to run the load scripts psql -U mlbapi -d lahman -f ~/Development/baseball-database/lahman/2022/load_data_mac.sql psql -U mlbapi -d lahman -f ~/Development/baseball-database/lahman/2023/load_data_mac.sql

--- Drop the schema if you need to start over psql -U dandaluga -d lahman -f ~/Development/baseball-database/lahman/2022/drop_schema.ddl psql -U dandaluga -d lahman -f ~/Development/baseball-database/lahman/2023/drop_schema.ddl
+-- Drop the schema if you need to start over psql -U mlbapi -d lahman -f ~/Development/baseball-database/lahman/2022/drop_schema.ddl psql -U mlbapi -d lahman -f ~/Development/baseball-database/lahman/2023/drop_schema.ddl

 -- Use this to drop the database and the user to start over.
 This will delete ALL schemas. dropdb lahman